debe/libfindchars/README.md

 Use cases are tokenizers, parsers or various pre-processing steps involving fast character detection.
 As it heavily utilizes the SIMD instruction set it's more useful when the input is not smaller than the typical vector size e.g. 32 bytes.

+See the [Benchmark](#benchmark) how fast it is.
+It typically reaches around **1 GiB/s** throughput on a single core for a text file containing 20% tokens.

 Here are some tricks it uses:
  * vector shuffle mask operation which acts as lookup table hack.
    To do this the compiler builds and solves a linear equation system containing hundreds of bitwise operations in equations and inequations to actually find a working vector configuration (only two vectors needed most of the time).